|

 - Professor Lim Pin, former Vice-Chancellor of National University of Singapore

-- Dr Su Guaning , President of Nanyang Technological University
+- Dr Su Guaning , former President of Nanyang Technological University and also Catholic High School alumnus

 - Seah Kian Peng, Member of Parliament